wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/perception/orb-extractor/api-use.rst

 .. note::

    This tutorial can be run both inside and outside a Docker* image.
-We assume that the ``liborb-lze-dev`` |deb_pack| has been installed, and the user has copied the tutorial directory from ``/opt/intel/orb_lze/samples/`` to a user-writable directory.
+We assume that the ``liborb-lze-dev`` Deb package has been installed, and the user has copied the tutorial directory from ``/opt/intel/orb_lze/samples/`` to a user-writable directory.

 #.
 Prepare the environment: